4.5.2. Table View¶

 To resize a column, hover over the edge of the Column header until the mouse changes to a resize pointer and click and drag to the desired size.

-Chr:Pos Column: The genomic location for the variant describes the chromosome and start position of the variant.
+Chr:Pos Column: The genomic location for the variant describes the chromosome and start position of the variant (ie 6:75797330)

 String Columns: These columns contain strings.
-Cells in string columns can also contain lists of strings.
+Cells in string columns can also contain lists of strings (ie Bethlem myopathy 2;Ullrich congenital muscular dystrophy 20 in a Conditions column).

-Categorical Columns: These columns contain categorical or an enumerated list.
+Categorical Columns: These columns contain categorical (ie Missense in a Classification column) or an enumerated list.
 Cells in a categorical column can also contain lists of categories.

-Numeric Columns: These columns contain numeric values including integers, real-valued numbers (floats and doubles) as well as boolean (true or false being treated as 1 and 0 in numeric contexts such as plotting).
+Numeric Columns: These columns contain numeric values including integers, real-valued numbers (floats and doubles) (ie 0.484211 in a Variant Allele Frequency) as well as boolean (true or false being treated as 1 and 0 in numeric contexts such as plotting).
 Cells in a numeric column can also contain lists of numeric values.

 Columns are grouped together by either the sample identifier, the annotation source or computation algorithm.
 Some annotation algorithms will create more than one column group.